May I place a sign within State highway right-of-way or on State property?

 How long does it take to get a SHA sign permit?

-SHA sign permit applications require the signature of the applicant, property owner, and local zoning board.
+Sign Tag permit application (PDF, 155kb) require the signature of the applicant, property owner, and local zoning board.
 Applications must include a detailed site plan showing all property lines, distance from the state’s right-of-way, and location of the sign on the property, State route number, intersecting roadways, and distances from other sign(s) on the property.

 Once these requirements are completed, SHA reviews the application with a review time of approximately two (2) weeks.
 The applicant is responsible for securing all necessary approvals.

 May I use flashing arrows on my sign on a State highway?

 No. Local governments may also have ordinances regarding heavily illuminated signs.
 Flashing lights can also be a hazard to the traveling motorist.

 May I erect an off-premise outdoor advertising sign next to the interstate highway?

 No. State laws prohibit off-premise outdoor advertising signs along interstates or other expressways.

 What about the advertising signs along other State highways?

 Any off premise outdoor advertising sign erected along a state highway, must have an SHA sign tag permit.